hatakkey/MAG-integrated/docs/4G_session_verification.md

 ```

-### 1.6. checking the UE
+### 1.3 Checking the FWA 4G home-user
- You can check the UE VM that tun_srsue is created with the UE IP 180.0.0.2/24
+ You can check the 4G FWA home-user VM that tun_srsue is created with the 4G FWA home-user IP 180.0.0.2/24
 ```bash
 [root@compute-1 scripts]# docker exec -it integrated-ue1 bash root@ue1:/# ip a